Wesleyan Acceptance Rate: Class of 2030 Admissions Statistics

 5. Why is Wesleyan’s acceptance rate so low?

 Wesleyan’s acceptance rate reflects the gap between rising application volume and a limited class size.
-The university receives over 13,600 applications each year but accepts only about 2,300 students.
+The university receives nearly 15,000 applications each year but admits only around 2,300 students, keeping the overall acceptance rate in the mid-to-low teens.

 Takeaways

 • ED provides a clear statistical advantage.
-For the Class of 2028, the ED acceptance rate was 38.35%, compared with 14.30% in RD.
-However, ED is binding, and the early applicant pool typically includes highly prepared candidates.
+For the Class of 2028, the most recent cycle with complete data, the ED acceptance rate was 38.35% compared with 14.30% in RD.
+While full ED applicant figures for 2029 and 2030 are still pending, the growing number of ED admits in both cycles points to continued strong early-round demand.
+ED is binding, and the early applicant pool typically includes highly prepared candidates.

 • Other pathways are less predictable.
 In Fall 2024, Wesleyan admitted 131 of 543 transfer applicants, resulting in a 24.13% transfer acceptance rate.
-Waitlist outcomes can be even more uncertain, only 5 students were admitted from the waitlist for the Class of 2028, a 0.29% rate.
+Waitlist outcomes can be even more uncertain with only 5 students being admitted from the waitlist for the Class of 2028, a 0.29% rate.

 • Working with a college admissions expert can help you build a compelling narrative, highlight your academic and extracurricular strengths, and present an application that aligns with Wesleyan’s values of intellectual curiosity, creativity, and interdisciplinary learning.